Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Discussion

-Early SATD detection techniques primarily relied on basic NLP methods, such as keyword matching and textual patterns, to identify technical debt in code comments.
-These approaches, although foundational, were often limited by their inability to account for the nuanced language used by developers and their reliance on rule-based systems that could not easily adapt to different contexts.
-From 2017 onward, ML techniques such as Naive Bayes (NB), Support Vector Machines (SVM), and Random Forests became more prevalent, offering improved accuracy by learning from labeled datasets and reducing false positives.
+Early SATD detection techniques primarily relied on heuristic-based methods, such as keyword matching and textual patterns, to identify technical debt in code comments.
+These techniques, although foundational, were often limited by their inability to account for the nuanced language used by developers and their reliance on rule-based systems that could not easily adapt to different contexts.
+From 2017 onward, ML techniques such as NB, SVM, and RF became more prevalent, offering improved accuracy by learning from labeled datasets and reducing false positives.
 Despite this progress, these methods still faced challenges related to generalizability across different datasets and projects, as well as difficulty in explaining the rationale behind the classification of certain comments as SATD.

-The rise of deep learning methods from 2020 to 2022 marked a significant leap forward in SATD detection.
-Models like Long Short-Term Memory (LSTM) networks and Convolutional Neural Networks (CNN) enabled the identification of more complex patterns in developer comments and project artifacts.
-These approaches improved recall and reduced false negatives, offering a more balanced approach to identifying SATD across diverse datasets.
+The rise of DL methods from 2020 to 2022 marked a significant leap forward in SATD detection.
+Models like LSTM and CNN enabled the identification of more complex patterns in developer comments and project artifacts.
+These techniques improved recall and reduced false negatives, thereby providing a more balanced technique for identifying SATD across diverse datasets.
 However, the high computational cost of training and deploying these models remains a major barrier to widespread adoption.

-Most recently, Transformers-based models, such as BERT and RoBERTa, have emerged as the leading approaches for SATD detection.
+Most recently, Transformer-based models, such as BERT and RoBERTa, have emerged as the leading techniques for SATD detection.
 These models have demonstrated superior performance in capturing the context and semantics of developer comments, enabling more accurate and generalizable SATD identification.
-The ability of Transformers to handle large-scale datasets and complex text has pushed the boundaries of what is possible in SATD detection.
+The ability of Transformer to handle large-scale datasets and complex text has pushed the boundaries of what is possible in SATD detection.
 However, issues related to the explainability of these models and their scalability for industrial use still persist.

+It is also important to note that the evolution of these techniques has occurred primarily within the context of code comments, which remain the dominant artifact for SATD detection.
+While this focus is understandable given the accessibility and ubiquity of comments across software projects, it narrows the diversity and generalizability of existing approaches.
+Other artifacts, such as issue trackers, commit messages, and pull requests, have been comparatively underexplored despite their potential to provide complementary perspectives on technical debt.
+Addressing this imbalance represents a valuable direction for future research, as expanding the scope of artifacts can enable a more comprehensive understanding of SATD across the software development process.